 Trey Pearson releases first music video since coming out as a gay Christian rock star

 Artist Trey Pearson hugs a man in a final scene from the music video of his new single, "Silver Horizon."
-Screenshot from YouTube This past year has given Trey Pearson "a lot to write about" in his songs.
+Screenshot from YouTube In May, the former frontman of Christian rock band Everyday Sunday came out as gay in a letter to fans.

 Comments